Gabby Giffords: Early life and education

 Gabrielle Dee Giffords was born on June 8, 1970, and grew up in Tucson, Arizona; her parents were Gloria Kay (née Fraser) and Spencer J. Giffords.
 She was raised in a mixed religious environment, as her mother was a Christian Scientist and her father was Jewish.
 Her paternal grandfather, Akiba Hornstein, was a Jewish emigrant from Lithuania who changed his name to Giffords to avoid anti-Semitism in the United States.
 Through her father, Giffords is a second cousin of actress Gwyneth Paltrow and director Jake Paltrow.

 Giffords graduated from Tucson's University High School.
 She is a former Girl Scout.
 She received a Bachelor of Arts degree in Sociology and Latin American History from Scripps College in California in 1993; and spent a year as a Fulbright Scholar in Chihuahua, Mexico.
 She returned to graduate school, earning a Master's degree in Regional Planning from Cornell University in 1996.
 She focused her studies on Mexican-American relations.

 Giffords worked as an associate for regional economic development at Price Waterhouse in New York City.
 In 1996, she became president and CEO of El Campo Tire Warehouses, a local chain of auto service centers founded by her grandfather.
-The business was sold to Goodyear Tire in 2000.
+The business was sold to Compañia Goodyear Del Peru in 2000.
 At the time of the sale, she commented on the difficulties local businesses face when competing against large national firms.

 Since 2001, she has practiced Judaism exclusively and belongs to Congregation Chaverim, a Reform synagogue, in Tucson.
 In 2021, Giffords celebrated her bat mitzvah at the Chaverim, concluding a process two decades in the making.